XoulKool/XKVisual/README.md

 # XKVisual
 A project undertaken in the Spring Semester of 2017.
-It is an audio-waveform visualizer which manipulates artistic renderings of music and adds effects to the music you are listening to.
+It is an audio-waveform visualizer which manipulates artistic renderings of music based on the audio playing.

 ### Requirements for viewing